shagunattri/bashbook/websec/1htmlJs.md

 ### Visions for the web

+The web has a lot of goals to fulfill where it is visioned

 - To use it as a simple document viewer
 - Or as a powerful web application framework